An $SL_2(\mathbb{R}) $-Casson invariant and Reidemeister torsions: Introduction

 In this paper, we mainly address the case $G = SL_2(\R)$.
-Of particular interest of us is a relation to Reidemeister torsion and the Chern-Simons invariant.
-Since $SL_2(\R) =SU(1,1)$ is over $\R$ and non-compact, we need sensitive discussions as in \cite{Lab,SW,Wit}, e.g., we focus on Zariski-density instead of irreducibility of representations.
+Of particular interest to us is the relation to Reidemeister torsion and the Chern-Simons invariant.
+Since $SL_2(\R) =SU(1,1)$ is over $\R$ and non-compact, we need a sensitive treatment, as in \cite{Lab,SW,Wit}; e.g., we focus on the Zariski density instead of the irreducibility of representations.
 Then, in an analogous way to the previous Casson invariants, we define an $SL_2(\R)$-Casson invariant for closed 3-manifolds (Definition \ref{aa125}).
-In addition, similar to Theorem \ref{M2315}, we also give an approach to the weight from Reidemeister torsions of $M$ (Theorem \ref{thm44}); as an application, we compute the $SL_2(\R)$-Casson invariants of some Brieskorn manifolds; see \S \ref{comp23}.
-In \S \ref{ap8p} we further discuss a grading of weights appearing in the counts of representations $\pi_1 (M) \ra SL_2(\R)$, and define a graded $SL_2(\R)$-Casson invariant, which lies in the group ring $\Z[ \R /\Z ] $; see Section \ref{5439}.
-Here the grading is obtained by Reidemeister torsions or the Chern-Simons 3-class of the Pontryagin class $p_1$; see Section \ref{5438} for some examples.
+In addition, similar to Theorem \ref{M2315}, we give an approach to determining the weight from the Reidemeister torsions of $M$ (Theorem \ref{thm44}); as an application, we compute the $SL_2(\R)$-Casson invariants of some Brieskorn manifolds; see \S \ref{comp23}.
+In \S \ref{ap8p}, we further discuss a grading of weights appearing in the counts of representations $\pi_1 (M) \ra SL_2(\R)$, and define a graded $SL_2(\R)$-Casson invariant; see Section \ref{5439}.
+Here, the grading is obtained from Reidemeister torsions or the Chern-Simons 3-class of the Pontryagin class $p_1$; see Section \ref{5438} for some examples.